microsoft/kiota-typescript/packages/authentication/spfx/README.md

       .catch(e => {console.log(e)});
 ```

-If you have generated a Kiota client for MS Graph API, you can also use this Auth provider in a similar way:
+If you have generated a Kiota client for Microsoft Graph, you can also use this Auth provider in a similar way:

 ```ts
     this.props.aadTokenProviderFactory.getTokenProvider()